ThomasCarstens/burpeecounter/README.md

 1. Extracting frames from your video
 2. Analyzing the frames to detect your head position
 3. Keeping only the frames with the head in the top position ([example](https://drive.google.com/file/d/1X-Tt01s4wq5E0Yd5OBaNq0yrPR0Uf4IO/view?usp=sharing))
-4. Graphing these head frames over time so that you can count burpees and crosscheck any parasitic frames.
+4. Graphing these head frames over time so that you can count burpees within sets but also crosscheck any parasitic frames.

 ![Burpee Detection Results](counter_editedpics.png)